liamg/go-project-template-cli/README.md

 # go-project-template
-A template for my Go projects
+A template for my Go CLI projects